gulfiliz/gulfiliz.github.io/_posts/2025-09-05-vacuum-energy.md

 $$\rho_\Lambda \approx (2.3 \times 10^{-3} \text{ eV})^4$$

-A tiny energy — the vacuum energy density of the observable universe.
+A tiny energy: the vacuum energy density of the observable universe.

 ---